pwilmart/PAW_phospho/README.md

 There is one-to-one relationship between PSM errors and protein errors when single peptide per protein results are allowed.
 A dataset of one hundred thousand MS2 scans with a 1% PSM error rate produces 1,000 incorrect PSMs that result in roughly 1,000 incorrect proteins.
 If we assume the data is from human and we have about 20,000 proteins in the canonical FASTA file, then 1,000 incorrect PSMs would give rise to about 25 incorrect proteins if two peptides per protein was required.
 For fun, if we required three peptides per protein, the estimated number of incorrect proteins would be less than one (0.4).
 The number of peptides per protein is a very powerful protein noise filter.

 When there is poor understanding of the relationship between PSM errors and protein errors, an analogy to PSM FDR control is often used.
 PSM error control needs some scoring function to distinguish incorrect matches from correct matches.
-Some ad hoc protein scoring function must be constructed to distinguish confident protein IDs from less confident protein IDs.
+An ad hoc protein scoring function must be constructed to distinguish confident protein IDs from less confident protein IDs.
 Common functions are sums of search engine scores, sums of some PSM probability, etc., where the PSMs have already undergone FDR filtering.
 This is basically just glorified spectral counting.
 The target and decoy proteins get ranked by these scores and protein FDR is computed analogously to PSM FDR via list traversals.
 That ranking mostly puts proteins with single peptides on the bottom, then proteins with two peptides, then proteins with three peptides, etc. The protein FDR trimming removes mostly single peptide proteins that had lower scoring PSMs.
 This process masquerades as a statistical analysis but is little more than a weighted "peptides per protein" rule.

 That said, single peptide per protein identifications followed by some protein FDR analysis retains most PSMs and only kicks out some of the lowest scoring matches.
 The PSM loss is not great and largely goes un-noticed.
 However, all tools/pipelines probably have a minimum peptides per protein cutoff (usually defaulting to one) that can be set to higher values.
 Any setting other than one peptide per protein will have serious negative effects on phospho peptides.
 Tools/pipelines appearing to work for phospho peptides mostly do so completely by accident.